cdl-geneseo/geneseo-dictionary/S/Spaceships.md

 # Spaceships

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Spaceships

 Created by  Unknown User (eo7) on Nov 16, 2012

 n.
 The rolling chairs in Welles Hall.&quot;Rolling around in a spaceship is better than sitting at a desk.&quot;EOberdorf, S-Z, 2012